com4/wd-rs/README.md

 ## Building and Releasing

-Generally releases are built by running these commands on the target operating system:
+Generally releases are built by running the `build_release.sh` script in `tools/release/` directory but generally this is what the script does for each target system:

 ```bash
 emacs Cargo.toml  # update the version